IBM/universal-connectors/filter-plugin/logstash-filter-oua-guardium/OuaOverConnectJdbcReadme.md

         #  Add ALL_ACTIONS policy to all user except AUDITUSER
         AUDIT POLICY ALL_ACTIONS EXCEPT "AUDITUSER";
         ```
-**For further details about configuring audit policies, see [official Oracle documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/configuring-audit-policies.html).**
+**For more information about configuring audit policies, see [official Oracle documentation](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/configuring-audit-policies.html).**
 ## Configuring Universal Connector on Guardium Data Protection

 ### Before you begin